Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/dropdowns.md

 {% capture callout %}
 #### Accessible state

 In addition to the `.active` class, you must use `aria-current="page"` attribute to represent the current item within the navigation group.
-This is to ensure a better accessibility to assistive technologies (such as screenreaders and screen magnifiers…) that can support it by informing the user about the current element.
+This is to ensure a better accessibility to assistive technologies (such as screenreaders, screen magnifiers…) that support it by informing the user about the current element.
 {% endcapture %}
 {% include callout.html content=callout %}